cam-peck/aws-vanity-converter/README.md

 # aws-vanity-converter

-This application uses AWS Lambda, AWS DynamoDB, and AWS Connect to create, store, and read vanity numbers to users that call into a call center.
+This application uses AWS Lambda, AWS DynamoDB, and Amazon Connect to create, store, and read vanity numbers to users that call into a call center.
 To try out the application, call the number `316-816-0480`.
 Currently, only US numbers without a 0 or 1 in the last four digits are supported.

 ## Development